 - Restart your computer.

-If Valorant crashing after you launch it again, then try the next fix below:
+If Valorant crashes after you launch it again, then try the next fix below:

 Reinstallation restores game settings and repairs corrupted files.
-You can try Reinstall Valorant and Vinguard.
+You can try to Reinstall Valorant and Vanguard.

 - On your keyboard, press the Windows logo key and R at the same time to invoke the Run box.
 Type or paste control /name Microsoft.ProgramsAndFeatures, then click OK.